PrincetonUniversity/lucid/readme.md

 src/lib/frontend/typing, and the main file for the dpt executable is located at src/bin/Main.ml.

 ## Kicking the tires
 * This artifact requires both virtualbox (https://www.virtualbox.org/wiki/Downloads) and vagrant (https://www.vagrantup.com/downloads).
-It has been confirmed to work with virtualbox 6.1.26 and vagrant 2.2.18, on both Windows 10 and Big Sur 11.5.2.
+It has been confirmed to work with virtualbox 6.1.26 and vagrant 2.2.18 on Big Sur 11.5.2, and on Windows 10 with some bugs.
+We recommend using a Mac for the evaluation.
 The virtual machine uses an unmodified version of Ubuntu 18.04.4 LTS.
 * In a terminal, navigate to the /lucid/vm/ directory, and run `setupvm.sh`
 * If your computer does not support .sh files, you can instead run `vagrant box add lucid "lucid.box"`
 * Run `vagrant up` to start up the VM (may take a few minutes) and `vagrant ssh` to enter it.